EPCCed/archer-gpu-course/section-1.01/README.md

 taken into consideration in a performance model:

 1. Clock speed: the rate of issue of instructions by the processor
-2. Memory latency: time taken to retreive a data item from memory
+2. Memory latency: time taken to retrieve a data item from memory
 3. Memory bandwidth: amount of data transferred in unit time
 4. Parallelism: can I replicate the basic unit above?